Your guide to Belgravia’s best boozers.

 The Alfred Tennyson

 Possibly one of the most gorgeous gastro pubs in the Knightsbridge/Belgravia area of London, The Alfred Tennyson is the perfect place to stop for lunch or a few evening drinks.

-I’ll be honest – this is a very posh pub, but it’s still reasonably priced all things considered.
-There are tonnes of delicious cocktails, you should definitely try the ‘House Old Fashioned’, which consists of a House infused Bulleit Bourbon, orange bitters, brown sugar and Angostura.
+We’ll be honest – this is a very posh pub, but it’s still reasonably priced all things considered.
+There are tons of delicious cocktails, you should definitely try the ‘House Old Fashioned’, which consists of a House infused Bulleit Bourbon, orange bitters, brown sugar and Angostura.